 The Jurassic Coast is England’s first natural UNESCO World Heritage Site and ranks among the Great Barrier Reef and the Grand Canyon as one of the wonders of the natural world.

-Dorset – the real ‘Jurassic World’
+Dorset – the real ‘Jurassic Park’

-You’ve seen the film, now see it in real life on a Jurassic Park themed holiday to Dorset!
+You’ve seen the film, now see it in real life on a Jurassic themed holiday to Dorset!

 Dorset’s Jurassic Coast is world renowned for being one of the richest heritage sites for prehistoric remains.